plaid/react-native-plaid-link-sdk/CONTRIBUTING.md

 When you're sending a pull request:

 - Prefer small pull requests focused on one change.
-- Review the documentation to make sure it looks good.
+- Review the documentation to ensure it includes any needed updates.
 - Follow the pull request template when opening a pull request.